Mukul1127/Minecraft-Java-Flags/README.md

 # Large Pages
 Enabling large pages improves the performance of Minecraft servers and clients by reducing the load on your system.
 [Here's a good guide](https://kstefanj.github.io/2021/05/19/large-pages-and-java.html)

-> [!CAUTION]
-> On Windows, you **must** run Java and your launcher as an administrator.
-This is a security risk, and you should skip this section if you aren't comfortable with that.
-That means checking the "run as administrator" compatibility checkbox for `javaw.exe`, `java.exe` and `your launcher.exe`, otherwise Large Pages will silently fail.

 > [!NOTE]
 > 1. Windows Home doesn't have `gpedit.msc` and thus, can't follow the guide above, intead use [this guide](https://awesomeprojectsxyz.blogspot.com/2017/11/windows-10-home-how-to-enable-lock.html?m=1), also since microsoft took down the tool in mention, you have to download it from [here](https://gist.github.com/eyecatchup/0107bab3d92473cb8a3d3547848fc442).
 >